Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 Short answer: yes — absolutely.

-Before you dive in, here are the questions I wish someone had asked me.
+These are the questions I wish someone had asked me before I started.
 I went in blind, self‑taught, made every mistake, and learned through trial and error.
 You don’t have to.
-These FAQs will help you start strong, stay confident, and build a blog you’re proud of.

 📣 Please note: Some links in this post are affiliate links.
 If you make a purchase through them, I may earn a small commission — at no extra cost to you.
 Think of it as a tiny thank‑you for sharing my favorite culinary finds.
 Your support truly means a lot.